Cædmon's Hymn: Bede's story

 Cædmon's Hymn survives only in manuscripts of Bede's Historia ecclesiastica gentis Anglorum, which recounts the poem as part of an elaborate miracle-story.
-Bede's chronology suggests that these events took place under the abbacy of Hild of Whitby (658–80), or in the decade after her death.
+Bede's chronology suggests that these events took place under the abbacy of Hilda of Whitby (658–80), or in the decade after her death.
 Whether Bede had this story directly from oral sources or whether he had access to a written account is a matter of debate, but although world literature attests to many stories of poetic inspiration that recall Bede's, none is similar enough to be a likely source.

 According to Bede, Cædmon was an illiterate cow-herder employed at the monastery of Whitby who miraculously recited a Christian song of praise in Old English verse.
-In the story, Cædmon is attending a feast; when the revellers pass a harp around for all to sing a song, he leaves the hall, because he cannot contribute a song and feels ashamed.
+In the story, Cædmon is attending a feast.
+When the revellers pass a harp around for all to sing a song, he leaves the hall, because he cannot contribute a song and feels ashamed.
 He falls asleep, and in a dream a man appears to him, and asks him to sing a song.
 Cædmon responds that he cannot sing, yet the man tells him to "Sing to me the beginning of all things".

 Cædmon is then able to sing verses and words that he had not heard of before.
-On waking, Cædmon reported his experience first to a steward then to Hild, the abbess of Whitby.
+On waking, Cædmon reported his experience first to a steward, then to St Hilda, the abbess of Whitby.
 She invites scholars to evaluate Cædmon's gift, and he is tasked with turning more divine doctrine into song.
-Hild is so impressed with Cædmon's poetic gift that she encourages him to become a monk.
+Hilda is so impressed with Cædmon's poetic gift that she encourages him to become a monk.

 He learns the history of the Christian church and creates more poems, such as the story of Genesis and many other biblical stories.
 This impresses his teachers.
 Bede says that Cædmon, in composing verse, wanted to turn man from the love of sin to a love of good deeds.
 Cædmon is said to have died peacefully in his sleep after asking for the Eucharist and making sure he was at peace with his fellow men.